postmanlabs/postman-docs/v6/postman/environments_and_globals/variables.md

   2. Fetching a pre-defined variable:
         *  Once a variable has been set, use the `pm.variables.get()` method or, alternatively, use the `pm.environment.get()` or `pm.globals.get()` method, depending on the appropriate scope to fetch the variable.
 The method requires the variable name as a parameter to retrieve the stored value in a script.

         **Note**: When you specify a .get() method it always obtains the current value while .set() method modifies the current value.
-The way these variables work depends much on a setting in Postman ‘Automatically persist variable values’.
-(LINK  REQD)
+The way these variables work depends much on a setting in Postman [Automatically persist variable values](/docs/v6/postman/launching_postman/settings){:target="_blank"}

   3. Setting a variable in a scope:
         *  Environment variables can be accessed with the corresponding environments.
 Collection variables can be accessed from a request within the collection.
 Global variables can be accessed broadly regardless of the selected environment.